A | B | C | D | F | G | H |J | K | L | M | O | P | R | S | T | V | Z |

 Location: Sullivan 105 Time: 2:30pm-3:30pm

 Biography: Ru Freeman is a Sri Lankan born writer and activist whose creative and political work has appeared internationally.
 She holds a graduate degree in labor studies, researching female migrant labor in the countries of Kuwait, the United Arab Emirates and the Kingdom of Saudi Arabia, and has worked at the Institute for Policy Studies in Washington, DC, in the South Asia office of the American Federation of Labor-Congress of Industrial Organizations (AFL/CIO), and the American Friends Service Committee in their humanitarian and disaster relief programs.
 She is the author of the novels A Disobedient Girl (Atria/Simon & Schuster, 2009) and On Sal Mal Lane (Graywolf, 2013), both of which appear in translation including into Italian, French, Turkish, Dutch, Hebrew, and Chinese, and in audio.
+She is the editor of the ground-breaking anthology of American authors writing about Palestine, Extraordinary Rendition (OR, 2015).
 She is a contributing editorial board member of the Asian American Literary Review, and blogs for the Huffington Post on literature and politics.
 She is the 2014 winner of the Janet Heidinger Kafka Prize for Fiction by an American Woman.

 "Seattle's Churches: Ministry, Legacy, and Amazing Architecture"